-Veteran syndicated television producer Theresa Coffino has run the day-to-day operations of the popular entertainment news magazine "Extra" for the past 11 years.
-She enters her 13th year with the show as "Extra" launches its 20th season.
-She was named the show's Executive Producer in 2002 and previously held Co-Executive Producer and Supervising Producer credits on the series.
+Veteran syndicated television producer Theresa Coffino has run the day-to-day operations of the Emmy® Award–winning entertainment news magazine Extra for the past 11 years.
+She currently enters her 14th year with the show as Extra launches its 21st season this fall.
+She was named the show’s executive producer in 2002, and previously held co-executive producer and supervising producer credits on the series.

 Coffino attended Fordham University in New York and is a member of the Directors Guild of America and the Writers Guild of America.
 She currently resides in Los Angeles.